 The RN and RPN should be confident that the NP or physician has affirmed that each of the eligibility criteria and safeguards are met.
 The RN and RPN does not need to confirm the specific details of how the assessment was conducted or documented.
 Where an NP or physician has not indicated that all criteria and safeguards have been met, the RN or RPN should follow-up with the NP or physician.

-*This response was extracted from the Ontario College of Pharmacists’ Medical Assistance in Dying – Guidance to Pharmacists and Pharmacy Technicians on July 14, 2016, and could change from time to time.
+*This response was extracted from the Ontario College of Pharmacists’ Medical Assistance in Dying – Guidance to Pharmacists and Pharmacy Technicians.

 In addition, witnesses must not:

-- know or believe that they are a beneficiary of the client (e.g. within the client’s will)
+- know or believe that they are a beneficiary of the patient (e.g. within the client’s will)

-- know or believe that they are a recipient, in any other way, of a financial or other material benefit resulting from the client’s death; and
+- know or believe that they are a recipient, in any other way, of a financial or other material benefit resulting from the patient’s death

-- be an owner or operator of a health care facility where the client is being treated, or any facility in which the client resides
+- be an owner or operator of a health care facility where the client is being treated, or any facility in which the patient resides

 No. Consent for medical assistance in dying must be obtained by the NP or physician who is authorizing the procedure.

 Nurses should collaborate with the health care team, such as pharmacy staff, and their employers to determine the appropriate strategy for disposal of unused medications when medical assistance in dying has been completed.
 For additional information, please referto the Medication practice standard.

 This second confirmation is a legal requirement.
 Medical assistance in dying cannot be provided if the second NP or physician concludes that the patient is not eligible.
 Patients should be prepared for the possibility that even if you consider them to be eligible, the NP or physician who provides a second opinion may not agree.
 If the second NP or physician concludes that the client does not meet eligibility criteria, you should inform the patient that you cannot proceed.